Home » Blog » Microsoft 365 Provisioning

 SharePoint provisioning via Microsoft Graph API is possible but lacks the depth and flexibility offered by SharePoint’s PnP Provisioning Engine, the SharePoint CSOM or the Teams Manager app for M365.

-This may become relevant if a business wants to script the creation of complex SharePoint sites, including lists, libraries, content types, and custom configurations, in an automated provisioning process.
-While basic site creation is achievable through Graph API, the complete provisioning capabilities require the advanced templates and scripting available through the PnP Provisioning Engine.
-Another alternative that does not necessitate coding is to provision workspaces – whether it’s complex SharePoint sites or Microsoft Teams – with Teams Manager.
+This may become relevant if your organization wants to script the creation of complex SharePoint sites, including lists, libraries, content types, and custom configurations, in an automated provisioning process.
+While basic site creation is achievable through Graph API, complete provisioning capabilities require the advanced templates and scripting available through the PnP Provisioning Engine.

 FAQ on Microsoft 365 Provisioning